stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The tooling creates each new unit as a copy of the files in `tf/units/template/`.
 The template directory contains a complete, working TF root module for AWS resources.
 This means that each new unit is immediately ready to use.

-You are free to change units as you need.
+You are free to change the code in units as you need.
 For example, you can completely remove the AWS resources.
 The tooling only requires that a unit is a valid TF module with these tfvars:

 - `environment_name` (string)
 - `product_name` (string)
 - `unit_name` (string)
 - `variant` (string)

+To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining environment and variant names that are longer than 7 characters, and other names that are longer than 12 characters.

+> If you amend a module to not use AWS, ensure that you change the tests.

 ### Contexts